CrowCpp/Crow/docs/guides/app.md

 By default Crow accepts a request body of any size. `#!cpp app.max_body_size(bytes)` sets an app-wide limit (`UINT64_MAX` is unlimited).
 A route can override it with `#!cpp .max_body_size(bytes)`.

 The advertised `Content-Length` is checked when headers complete, before `100 Continue`.
 Chunked bodies are counted as they arrive.
-An over-limit request is answered `413 Payload Too Large` and the connection is closed; the body is not read or drained, and the route handler does not run.
+An over-limit request is answered `413 Payload Too Large`; the route handler does not run.
+The remaining body is drained (discarded, not parsed) and the connection is then closed, bounded by the same deadline timer (`app.timeout()`, default 5s) a slow client already gets.
 The same cap applies to 404, 405, and slash-redirects.

 ```cpp
 crow::SimpleApp app;